bodkan/adventofcode2025/README.md

 Advent of Code this year with fewer puzzles.
 Oh how naive I was.
 There was absolutely zero chance that I would manage to learn a challenging new programming language while battling with algorithms at the same time.
-Anyway, being a vectorized functional programming language, R is not _that_ far off, so I decided to stick with  it [again](https://github.com/bodkan/adventofcode2021).
-Fair warning: at every point I focused on maximizing fun and _"I wonder if I could do it like that?"_ attitude over efficiency.
+Anyway, being a vectorized functional programming language, R is perhaps not _that_ far off, so I decided to stick with  it [again](https://github.com/bodkan/adventofcode2021).
+Fair warning if you end up looking at my code: at every point I focused on maximizing fun and the attitude of _"I wonder if I could do it like that?"_ over pure efficiency.